-Career One Stop: From the United States Department of Labor.
+Career One Stop: From the US Dept. of Labor.
 Of particular interest are the sections focusing on salaries and trending professions.

-Occupational Outlook Handbook: Search here for a wide variety of career information including the most popular, future outlooks, and salaries.
+Occupational Outlook Handbook: From the US Bureau of Labor Statistics.
+Search here for a wide variety of career information including the most popular, future outlooks, and salaries.
 Also available in print in the Reference neighborhood on the 2nd floor.

 Job Search Websites

-Resume critiquing and editing services through Brainfuse (for PPL cardholders)
+Resume critiquing and editing services are available through Brainfuse (for PPL cardholders)

 Attend resume writing programs in our Technology Center

-Consult the resume writing books in the Business and Career neighborhood on the 2nd floor.
+Consult the resume writing books in the booklist below and in the Business and Career neighborhood on the 2nd floor.

 Printing and photocopying, both black & white and color, plus scanning and saving via email and flashdrive are available in our Business Center.
 Customers can send faxes from the Check Out desk for a fee.
 Computers, PCs and iMacs, are available for public use.
 Click here for a complete list of services, printing fees, available software and more.